Posted inArmidale, Business, Investment

-A high-profile commercial investment in the heart of Armidale’s thriving retail district has been listed for sale by Gilberts Property Co in Sydney.
-The offering is a rare opportunity to secure a long-term, blue-chip tenant in one of New England’s most economically robust cities.
+A high-profile commercial investment in Armidale’s thriving Girraween retail district has been listed for sale by Gilberts Property Co in Sydney.

-The property, anchored by Harvey Norman – ASX-listed retail giant with a reported $8.86 billion turnover in 2024 – is being offered for sale by Expressions of Interest, closing Thursday June 26 at 4pm.
+The property within the busy Girraween Shopping Centre precinct is currently leased by the Harvey Norman store in Armidale, is being offered for sale by Expressions of Interest, closing Thursday June 26 at 4pm.

 “It’s been well received by buyers,” Mr Gilbert said.

 The current lease extends to 2028 with further options through to 2033, delivering secure long-term income with annual CPI increases capped at three per cent.
-The property boasts a substantial 2,248 sqm building area, ample customer parking, and is surrounded by established national retailers including Ampol, Australia Post, BWS, and Dominos.
+The property boasts a substantial 2,248 sqm building area, ample customer parking, and is surrounded by established retailers including the service station, Australia Post agency, BWS, and Dominos, as well as being next door to the massive new Wholechild Early Learning centre.

 Armidale’s strategic position on the New England Highway and its economic diversity spanning agriculture, education, healthcare, and manufacturing adds further weight to the investment’s credentials.
 With a Gross Regional Product of $2.8 billion and a growing population, the region continues to be a hotspot for stable commercial returns.